Please pay close attention to the following sections of the Specifications for Thesis Preparation:

 Submit the following:

-Files must be named according to this scheme: authorLastName-kerb-degree-dept-year-type_other.ext
+Files must be named according to this scheme: authorLastName-kerberos ID-degree-dept-year-type_other.ext

+Please review the Holds section of the Thesis Specifications.
 The Office of Graduate Education oversees the policies and procedures for requesting a temporary publication hold of your thesis.
+They offer this form for publication hold requests.

 Note: Request for temporary holds must be submitted prior to graduation.